codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call an alligator in a vest?
-An in-vest-igator!
+Why does a chicken coop only have two doors?
+Because if it had four doors it would be a chicken sedan.

 ## Daily Trivia

-What was the first Android version specifically optimized for tablets?
+What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
- 1. Eclair
+ 1. Temperature Decipator
- 2. Froyo
+ 2. Heat Vent
- 3. Honeycomb
+ 3. CPU Vent
- 4. Marshmellow
+ 4. Heat Sink

 <details>
   <summary>Answer</summary>
-  Honeycomb
+  Heat Sink
 </details>